Get a quote from our partner

 Tempcover compares temporary van or car insurance to get you a fully comprehensive policy in under two minutes.
 With van insurance available from 1 hour to 28 days, you only pay for the cover you need.
-Tempcover has sold more than 3 million policies and has an 'excellent' customer review rating on Trustpilot.Get a Tempcover quote
+Tempcover has sold more than 3 million policies and thanks to its award-winning customer service, it has an 'excellent' customer review rating on Trustpilot, as at 22 July 2021.Get a Tempcover quote

 Looking for Meerkat Meals or Meerkat Movies?*